Manufacturer of Cutting Burr

 Ball shape cutting burr is good for machining round edge and end pre-processing before brazing

 Oval shape cutting burr is suitable for round edge removal

-Tree with pointed end cutting burr is perfect for grinding round edge in long and narrow positions
+Tree with radius end cutting burr is perfect for grinding round edge in long and narrow positions

-Tree with radius end cutting burr is used for machining round arc contour in long and narrow places
+Tree with pointed end cutting burr is used for machining round arc contour in long and narrow places

 Flame shape cutting burr is good at round edge machining